LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

+The Safety Cage is integrated into the existing ADCS software and complements the FDIR schemes with two components: a set of configurable safety rules defining hard limits on actuator and procedural parameters, and a monitoring module that enforces them.
+The main limits are RW torque and maximum RW speed.
+By restricting these, the achievable satellite body rates and maximum stored angular momentum, even under full RW saturation, are bounded.
+Operators can adjust limits via telecommand.
+During LeLaR experiments, maximum RW speed was the primary Safety Cage parameter.
+The total experiment duration was restricted to 15 minutes for safety reasons and power constraints.

-The monitoring module runs in parallel and independently from the control loop.
+The monitoring module runs independently and in parallel with the control loop.
 It receives all ADCS telemetry (e.g., raw sensor data, sensor and actuator states, and possible anomalies) and compares them against telecommanded rules.
-The underlying rationale is that software bugs, operator errors, or other unforeseen problems might still cause the system to enter critical states, even when hard rules are in place.
-The monitored parameters those, which have already been defined as hard software limits (e.g., reaction wheel speeds) as well as other telemetry data, such as satellite rotational rates.
+This ensures that software bugs, operator errors, or other unforeseen problems do not cause the system to transition into critical states.
+Monitored parameters include those defined as hard limits (e.g., RW speeds) as well as other telemetry, such as satellite rotational rates.

-Exceeding a predefined limit causes the ADCS to disable the active controller and enter an idle state, where no actuator commands are being issued.
-After a set period, the reaction wheels are turned off to conserve power.
-While it is possible to automatically switch to active detumbling using the magnetorquers, this was deemed unnecessary given the maximum rotational rates observed during experiments.
-Since InnoCube's energy budget is power-positive while tumbling (since the solar-panels are mounted on each long side of the satellite), being in an idle state with deactivated actuators is both safe and efficient.
+Exceeding a predefined limit causes the ADCS to disable the active controller and enter an idle state, where no actuator commands are issued.
+After a set period, the RWs are turned off to conserve power.
+Since InnoCube's energy budget is power-positive while tumbling (the solar-panels are mounted on each long side of the satellite), being in an idle state with deactivated actuators is both safe and efficient.
 After a safety trigger, it is the operator's responsibility to reset and reconfigure the system for new experiments.
-Blind spot orientations of the main antenna proved not to be a major practical concern, as the link-margin exceeded expectations and those orientations could be avoided by manually commanding new attitudes.

-The main Safety Cage constraints used during the in-orbit experiments are described in section \ref{safety_constraints}.
-It is worth noting that the Safety Cage architecture can be seen independently from the AI-controller, because it treats the system as a black-box and uses mainly external observable telemetry to ensure safe operation.
-The same techniques are therefore applicable to classical controllers and are effectively, to some extent, part of traditional FDIR techniques.
+The main Safety Cage constraints used during the in-orbit experiments are described in Section~\ref{safety_constraints}.